bartekpacia/random/go/emux/README.md

 API changes:

-- Add `cli.ShellComplete` func type, same as in cobra
+- Add `cli.ShellCompleteFunc` func type, same as in cobra

+** Decision to be made**

+Does `urfave/cli` migrate to hidden `__complete` command, or does it keep `--generate-shell-completion` arg?

+- This is quite hard, writing tests first is probably good idea.
+Take a look at how shell completion is tested in Cobra.